-The first major checkpoint that you will arrive at is that of the beautiful Lone Pine Lake 2.5 miles in.
+The first significant checkpoint that you will arrive at is that of the beautiful Lone Pine Lake 2.5 miles in.
 This high altitude lake has a beach and a mountain that rises way above it.
-It is a great place for a break or a great day hike if you are staying at the Portal and do not have Mt Whitney pass.
-I loved seeing the way the perfect water reflected its surroundings, it was beautiful.
+It is an excellent place for a break or a great day hike if you are staying at the portal and do not have a Mt Whitney pass.
+I loved seeing the way the perfect water reflected its surroundings; it was beautiful.

 Whitney Zone Entrance

-After a stop at Lone Pine Lake you will continue down the trail until you hit the sign that informs you you have now entered the Whitney Zone.
-This area is where you have to have a permit in order to not be fined.
-You will see the sign loud and clear so you won’t be surprised when you enter the zone.
+After a stop at Lone Pine Lake, you will continue down the trail until you hit the sign that informs you you have now entered the Whitney Zone.
+This area is where you have to have a permit to not get fined.
+You will see the sign loud and clear, so you won’t be surprised when you enter the zone.
 I was checked for my permit on the mountain, so make sure you do not go without one.

-After a few more switchbacks you will descend into a beautiful meadow that stretches for at least a half mile.
-It has a stream that flows through it which provides a beautiful green to match the somber stone walls that enclose this little valley.
-It is a great place for a break and also home to Outpost Camp.
+After a few more switchbacks, you will descend into a beautiful field that stretches for at least a half-mile.
+It has a stream that flows through it, which provides a lush green to match the somber stone walls that enclose this little valley.
+It is an excellent place for a break and also home to Outpost Camp.

 Outpost Camp is nestled in the corner of the meadows on a stretch of dirt and rock and is a great place to spend the night.
-It is about 3.5 miles from the start of the trail so if you are taking your time then it is a good place to stay, but if not you probably want to push on to Trail Camp as it makes day 2 a lot more doable.
+It is about 3.5 miles from the start of the trail, so if you are taking your time, then it is a good place to stay, but if not, you probably want to push on to Trail Camp as it makes day two a lot more doable.

 Outpost Camp Waterfall

-Right next to Outpost Camp is a pristine 50 foot waterfall.
-It really adds to the eye candy of the meadows and makes this an amazing area to relax and just take in the beauty.
+Right next to Outpost Camp is a pristine 50-foot waterfall.
+It adds to the eye candy of the meadows and makes this an amazing area to relax and just take in the beauty.

-After a couple more switchbacks you will find yourself at Mirror Lake.
-This lake is smaller then most of the other lakes on this path, but it provides a lot of beautiful views and is nestled right next to the last area of trees you will have on the path.
-It also has a couple huge cliffs rising up behind it, making it stand next to the white rock.
+After a couple more switchbacks, you will find yourself at Mirror Lake.
+This lake is smaller than most of the other lakes on this path, but it provides a lot of beautiful views and is nestled right next to the last area of trees you will have on the path.
+It also has a couple of huge cliffs rising up behind it, making it stand next to the white rock.

-One of my personal favorite places on the whole hike, Trailside Meadows is a snow fed waterfall the slowly flows down the rock wall into a line of meadows that house beautiful purple flowers.
-It is impossible to do it justice in these pictures but to me it looks like a small piece of heaven in real life.
+One of my favorite places on the whole hike, Trailside Meadows is a snow-fed waterfall that slowly flows down the rock wall into a line of meadows with beautiful purple flowers.
+It is impossible to do it justice in these pictures, but to me, it looks like a small piece of heaven in real life.

-A barren home to most of the overnight hikers, this little camp area has lots of flat space for you to put your tent.
+A barren home for most of the overnight hikers, this little camp area has lots of flat space for you to put your tent.
 Many of the outcroppings even have rock walls built up around them to try and get rid of the wind that screams through this area.
-There is also a nice lake here where you can filter water making this a great destination for hikers.
+There is also a nice lake here where you can filter water making this an excellent destination for hikers.

 Make sure you brought your bear box here and to keep all your food in it overnight.
-There are lots of marmot’s here and we even had a couple squirrels enjoying our trail mix only 2 minutes after we had walked away.
+There are lots of marmots here, and we even had a couple of squirrels enjoying our trail mix only two minutes after we had walked away.

-If you are researching Mt Whitney then you have no doubt heard about the 99 switchbacks.
-This area has legitimately 99 different switchbacks that rise over 1700 feet to the ridge above.
+If you are researching Mt Whitney, then you have no doubt heard about the 99 switchbacks.
+This area has legitimately 99 different switchbacks that rise over 1,700 feet to the ridge above.
 They seem endless going up and coming down.
-During some points of the year there is a stream that flows around the 20th switchback, but if it is not there then Trail Camp is the last place you can get water.
-Luckily many of the switchbacks are short making them seem to go a little faster.
-I recommend an iPod for this section to keep your mind off it.
+During some points of the year, there is a stream that flows around the 20th switchback, but if it is not there, then Trail Camp is the last place you can get water.
+Luckily many of the switchbacks are short, making them seem to go a little faster.
+I recommend music for this section to keep your mind off it.

-One of the other famous parts of this hike is the small 50 foot section known as the cables.
+One of the other famous parts of this hike is the small 50-foot section known as the cables.
 This section gets its name from the cables that line the trail to keep hikers from falling off the steep rock face to the right.
-During almost all of the year this area has snow as it almost never sees the sun.
-Be careful coming through here but if you go after July it is much less of a hazard.
+During almost all of the year, this area has snow as it rarely sees the sun.
+Be careful coming through here, but if you go after July, it is much less of a hazard.

 At the top of the 99 switchbacks rests what is known as Trail Crest.
-This small area has great views of both the Whitney Trail you just came up and the Sequioa National Park on the other side.
+This small area has great views of both the Whitney Trail you just came up and the Sequoia National Park on the other side.
 You can see Hitchcock Lake and Hitchcock Mountain from here.
-This is also where the full furry of the wind was unleashed on us.
+This is also where the full fury of the wind was unleashed on us.

 John Muir Trail Junction

-From Trail Crest the trail actually goes down and hits the end of the John Muir Trail right before it ascends for the push to the Whitney Summit.
-This is why so many people who hike the JMT summit Whitney at the beginning or the end of their trail.
+From Trail Crest, the trail goes down and hits the end of the John Muir Trail right before it ascends for the push to the Whitney Summit.
+This is why so many people who hike the JMT summit Mt Whitney at the beginning or the end of their trail.

 For lack of a better name, the trail now continues for a mile and a half along the backside of the ridge and Mt.
 Muir.
-This area is very rocky and requires you to concentrate as there is a step drop off the entire way on the West side of you.
-It is a really unique area to see though and has a lot of crazy rock formations.
+This area is very rocky and requires you to concentrate as there is a steep drop off the entire way on the west side of you.
+It is a really unique area to see though, and has a lot of crazy rock formations.

-The rock wall that lines your East side on this trail cuts out 3 to 4 times during this part of the path.
-When this happens you will be able to see fully out towards the Lone Pine area in what is known as the Mt Whitney Windows.
-These are very unique and provide insanely amazing views.
+The rock wall that lines your east side on this trail cuts out 3 to 4 times during this part of the path.
+When this happens, you will be able to see fully out towards the Lone Pine area in what is known as the Mt Whitney Windows.
+These are unique and provide insanely amazing views.

 Hitchcock Lake and Guitar Lake